About AthDGC

 Open-access source chain

 Every primary source text is open-access (public domain, CC-BY, CC-BY-SA, or equivalent).
 Greek sources draw on Perseus Digital Library, Open Greek and Latin / First1K (Leipzig), SBL Greek NT, Tischendorf and Westcott-Hort, Rahlfs LXX via openscriptures.org, Papyri.info, Patrologia Graeca via Documenta Catholica Omnia, Bibliotheca Augustana, Anemi (UoC), and Wikisource el.
 IE parallels draw on Vulsearch + Latin Library, the Wulfila Project (University of Antwerp), TITUS (Frankfurt), Digilib Armenian, GRETIL (Goettingen), SARIT, TEAMS, the DOE corpus, and the National Library of Ukraine.
-The annotation layer is AthDGC-original under CC-BY-4.0.
+The annotation layer is AthDGC-original under CC-BY-4.0 (the Creative Commons Attribution 4.0 licence, which permits reuse with credit).
 In-copyright editions are never republished verbatim; we use the open-access antecedent or short quotation samples under fair use.

-The treebank is built by an autonomous daily harvest pipeline on the GRNET ARIS national HPC: discovery, filtering, OCR conversion to PROIEL XML 2.0, Stanza dependency parsing, and cross-lingual alignment to the four IE witnesses.
+The treebank is built by an autonomous daily harvest workflow on the GRNET ARIS (the Greek national high-performance computing cluster, run by GRNET) national HPC (high-performance computing, i.e. a cluster of fast machines used for heavy computation): discovery, filtering, OCR (Optical Character Recognition, the conversion of scanned page images into searchable text) conversion to PROIEL XML 2.0, Stanza dependency parsing (an analysis that shows which word in a sentence depends on which other word as its head), and cross-lingual alignment to the four IE witnesses.

 Status

-See the Method section of the data paper for the complete pipeline description.
+See the Method section of the data paper for the complete workflow description.

 Funding